CA Senate Bill 258:

 SB 258?

-SB 258 closes a loophole in the California Penal Code that permits the rape of a spouse who is unable to consent due to a disability.
+SB 258 closes a loophole in the California law that permits the rape of a spouse who is unable to consent due to a disability.
 The full text of the bill can be found on LegInfo.

 The phrase "NOBODY SAYS 'I DO' FOR RAPE" appears in front of a shadowed frosted glass panel with an open hand in a "stop" position behind it.